 - The opportunity to learn the value of being of service to others

-- The chance to build confidence and leadership skills through organizing groups, leading meetings, and eventually acting as a sponsor
+- The chance to build confidence and leadership skills through organizing groups, and leading meetings

 - A sustainable support system that can be easily accessed in just about any community throughout the country

-In addition to active community participation in 12-step peer support groups, residents work the 12-steps in their daily lives on campus.
-The teens are guided by their teachers and therapists to work through daily struggles using the principles and wisdom of the 12-steps, whether they are facing addiction-related issues or learning to manage difficult relationships, academic challenges or personal conflict.
+In addition to active community participation in 12-Step peer support groups, teens in recovery for substance use disorders (not all are) work the 12-Steps in their daily lives on campus.
+These teens are guided by their therapists to work through daily struggles using the principles of the 12-Steps, whether they are facing addiction-related issues or learning to manage difficult relationships, academic challenges, or personal conflict.